Wabri/TemplateRepositoryPython/README.md

 For more infos check out the bash code of [run.sh script](scripts/development/tools/run.sh).

+## Use on ide

+### PyCharm

+To use the run.sh script follow this steps:

+1. Select the *Run* options
+2. *Edit configuration...*
+3. *Add New Configuration*
+4. In the *Script path* just select the run.sh script inside the development/tools directory
+5. Followed by `--package NAME_PACKAGE`
+6. If the run.py of the package need more arguments just put before the package argument
+7. Give a useful name for this run configuration
+8. Done

 ## Contributions

 Every contributions are apprecieted, just create issues or fork and pull requests.